jeffreytalt1980/plantDiseaseDetector/README.md

 sudo docker run -p 8501:8501 plant-disease-detector-image:v1.0
 ```
 3. Navigate to the website: http://localhost:8501

+## Usage Instructions
+To conduct a prediction, upload an image (or images) file in jpg or png format.
+If you upload a singular image, it will be immediately shown with a "Predict" button.
+Clicking the button will return a prediction with associated confidence value for the image.
+If you upload a group of images, a "Predictions" button will be displayed.
+Clicking the button will print each image with its associated prediction and confidence score.

 ## Link to share.streamlit.io Deployment
 The application is also deployed on share.streamlit.io: